-RCV expands the base of power, the numbers of 2 effective votes and voters supporting: Pages a CEO or a Chair from a plurality to a majority 14, 31 a Council from a plurality to over three quarters 17 } the Budget from a few power blocs to all voters 24 a Policy from a one-sided to an over-all majority 30
+RCV expands the base of power, the numbers of f effective votes and voters supporting: Pages a CEO or a Chair from a plurality to a majority 14, 31 2 a Council from a plurality to over three quarters 17 3 the Budget from a few power blocs to all voters 24 ļ a Policy from a one-sided to an over-all majority 30 resist anti-democrats 57 inside and outside.

 Votes for real choices tally up real democratic power.
 It needs big mandates to govern new nondemocratic powers in big money, media, marketing and more.
-Mandates aid actions to achieve popular goals.
-They build up a democracy and its leaders.
-57
+Mandates aid actions to achieve popular goals, building up the democracy and its leaders.